Home Chapter 1 Chapter 2 Chapter 3 Progress

 Half-aware, he felt his body lift—arms sliding beneath him, silk wrapping around his shoulders.
 The mattress dipped beside him, and a familiar weight gathered him close.
 He tried to speak, but only a faint breath escaped.

-A soft, chaste kiss brushed his forehead.
+A chaste kiss brushed his forehead.

 The hand returned to his hair, slow and steady, tracing the familiar, comforting path.
 His body relaxed entirely, surrendering to the quiet, the steady presence beside him.

 A voice followed—gentle, low.
-The words blurred even as they reached him, but he understood all he needed to.
+The words blurred even as they reached him, but he understood all that he needed to.

 He was safe.
 He was cared for.